Episode 8: Red Metal

 "Please don't cry."
 Lukas whispered, knelt down on the ground in front of her.
 He rubbed the tears from her face before they could accumulate.
 "Please, don't cry for me.
 There's no reason for anyone to shed tears for me."

 Natalie leaned forward against the sofa's armrest to see the two.
 She was concerned, and being the young girl she was, didn't understand why her sister was so distressed.

 "You… you grew up seeing nothing but bloodshed!"
-She cried out, trying her best to hold back her tears for him.
+She cried out, grabbing his hands.
 "Carthage was the city where Transia soldiers would constantly enter the kingdom from.
 Out of all five city-states of Satala, it was always in the most turmoil, and both armies were constantly fighting there!
 While we all had to go through that terrible experience, you witnessed it firsthand!
 And on top of that, before the war came to an end those soldiers decided to completely destroy the city even though the citizens there had nothing to do with the war!"
-Courtney slowly placed her hand on one of Lukas's that was still on her face.
+The girl gripped both of Lukas's hands tightly.
 "So… why don't you want others to cry for you?"

 "Because… there's someone who's been crying over me for a long time now…" Lukas gently told her.
 "I hate being the reason why someone cries."

 "The Transhumans, for what they did to you all."
 Courtney whimpered.